ThomasWeiser/elmfire/README.md

 ## Example.elm

-There is a very basic example app.
+There is a very basic example app in `example/src/Example.elm`.
 To build it:

-    elm-package install evancz/elm-html 3.0.0
+    cd example
+    make all open

+Alternatively without using `make`:

+    cd example
-    elm-make --output Example.html Example.elm
+    elm make --output Example.html src/Example.elm

 Prior to building you may want to put your own Firebase URL in it.

 ## Test.elm

-I started a testing app.
+I started a testing app, living in `test/src`.
 It runs a given sequence of tasks on the Firebase API and logs these steps along with the query results.

 There is a Makefile to build the app.
-On most Unix-like systems a `make all open` should do the trick.
+On most Unix-like systems a `cd test; make all open` should do the trick.

 ## Future work